Is ERP software still up to date?

 standard software

-When a company is looking for a new ERP system, sooner or later it is faced with the decision between standard software or a specialised solution.
+When a company starts looking for a new ERP system, sooner or later it will be faced with the decision to use standard software ...

 questions